conventional-changelog/conventional-changelog/packages/conventional-changelog-conventionalcommits/README.md

 ## Indirect Usage (as preset)

-Use the [Concentional Changelog CLI Quick Start](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-cli#quick-start) with the `-p conventionalcommits` option.
+Use the [Conventional Changelog CLI Quick Start](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-cli#quick-start) with the `-p conventionalcommits` option.

 ## Direct Usage (as a base preset so you can customize it)

-If you want to use this package directly and pass options, you can use the [Concentional Changelog CLI Quick Start](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-cli#quick-start) and with the `--config` or `-n` parameter, pass a js config that looks like this
+If you want to use this package directly and pass options, you can use the [Conventional Changelog CLI Quick Start](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-cli#quick-start) and with the `--config` or `-n` parameter, pass a js config that looks like this
 ```
 'use strict'
 const config = require('conventional-changelog-conventionalcommits')